- Partnership Projects

 The developed LightBar enables:

-The enhanced LightBar system utilises terrestrial cellular networks where the bandwidth and signal coverage allows and L-band satellite communication using the Inmarsat BGAN terminal where 3G and 4G are not acceptable for the required service (Inmarsat as the Satellite communications service provider).
+The enhanced LightBar system utilises terrestrial cellular networks where the bandwidth and signal coverage allow and L-band satellite communication using the Inmarsat BGAN terminal where 3G and 4G are not acceptable for the required service (Inmarsat as the Satellite communications service provider).
 The seamless IP data service that is delivered optimises the available communication capacity, automatically routing application data between the various communications bearers, cellular and satcom and seamlessly, and reassembling the data streams without user interaction.

 Existing emergency services users are heavily dependent upon (push-to-talk) voice services, though there is a transition to the use of data services in the sector.
 The enhanced lightbar will support: